A time for glory

 But don’t worry.
 We’re tough up here.
 Sure, we’ve spilled tears for the old white jersey.
 Yes, three relegations in fourteen seasons tested the soul.
 Obviously, exiting the Football League after 94 unbroken years was a seismic shock.
 But we sucked it up, gritted our teeth in the face of humiliation, and went again.

 Attendances increased, from 5,192 on average in League Two to 5,214 in the National League.
 Passion grew, leading dozens to plough across the Deva Stadium turf to celebrate a late derby winner.
 A unique ecosystem formed around the sainted sons of this land betwixt Mersey and Dee.
 Pressure.
 Responsibility.
 Honour.
 Somewhere between the fall and renaissance, this became no ordinary football club.
 It became a cult, a movement, a vehicle for pride in an unjust world.

 Even this season, our emotions have been tried.
 When a record points tally yields only second place, that stings.
 When a 9-0 victory is followed by a 1-0 defeat, that aches.
 When Sutton United beat Tranmere Rovers in a league match, that makes you ponder the futility of life.

 Every loss hurts.
-The thought of opposition fans sniggering at this faltering behemoth gnaws at us all.
+The thought of opposing fans sniggering at this faltering behemoth gnaws at us all.
 Indignation pervades.
-Yet still we stand, still we clap, still we follow in blind devotion.
+Yet still we stand, still we clap, and still we follow in blind devotion.
 Heartache makes us stronger, layer by layer.
 Failure makes us weary, but still we journey on.
 Dreaming makes us dizzy, but still we can’t help ourselves.